A furniture manufacturer outsources 3D scanning to Artec to boost productivity, save time and cut costs.

 “While the results allowed us to get our furniture into production, it fell short in terms of our expectations for quality and consistency,” says Mark.

-The company has recently started to outsource 3D model making services to Artec’s office in Palo Alto, CA.
+The company has recently started to outsource 3D modeling services to Artec’s office in Palo Alto, CA.

 The V Lounge Chair in black, designed by MU Form’s Po Shun Leong.